Serhiy-K/TFTGLCDAdapter/README.md

 * Read **Readme.txt** in "For-Marlin" directory for more details.

 ## Connect to 5V boards
-TFT GLCD Adapter developed to connect with main board by 3.3V SPI signals.
+TFT GLCD Adapter "Version 1.0" developed to connect with main board by 3.3V SPI signals.
 If you want connect it to main board with 5V TTL-level signals (Arduino) you need add level converter for SPI input signals.
 This converter may be built on different schematic - with diodes and resistors or with microchips.
 On picture below you may see both variants.
 Also on this picture you may see level converter for I2C bus.
+TFT GLCD Adapter "Version 2.0" already has level converter for SPI input signals.

-## Add SD support
+## Add SD support to TFT GLCD Adapter "Version 1.0"
-If you want add SD-card support to TFT GLCD Adapter you need add multiplexer for MISO signal between panel MISO and SD-card MISO signals.
+If you want add SD-card support you need add multiplexer for MISO signal between panel MISO and SD-card MISO signals.
 This need because panel and SD-card share the same SPI bus.
-Two posible variants you may see on picture below.
+Two posible variants you may see on picture below and in TFT GLCD Adapter "Version 2.0" project.
 Also you may change panel connector to standart EXP2 pinout.

 <img src="./Hardware/tft-glcd-add_SD.jpg" width="800" height="528">